 In 1992, he became editor and publisher of the Ten Pin Journal, a monthly newspaper which circulates in bowling centers throughout the state.
 He also became a substitute teacher for Franklin School District #5 and the Oak Creek-Franklin Joint District in 2002.

-In 2006, Doug joined the Franklin Historical Society board of directors and has served as its president since 2008, spearheading several improvements to the historic buildings in Lions Legend Park.
+In 2006, Doug joined the Franklin Historical Society board of directors and served as its president from 2008 to 2011, spearheading several improvements to the historic buildings in Lions Legend Park.

 Doug has authored two books.
 “They Came to Bowl; How Milwaukee Became America’s Tenpin Capital” was published by the Wisconsin Historical Society Press in 2007.
 In 2009, he compiled a photographic history of Franklin which was released by Arcadia Publishing as part of its Images of America series.

-This is his first term as Franklin's 5th District Alderman.
+This is his second term as Franklin's 5th District Alderman.